The next big thing in greeting cards: It’s always hard to glimpse what is beyond the horizon. Strategy is about how you get there.

 Imagine the scene repeated a million times in card shops.
 There would be complaints about dirty cards, or the new plastic bags that fell apart in the drawer at home.
 Or disappointment that there are no cards with glitter any more.

-There has to be a solution, but I don’t think that naked cards are the way to go.
+There has to be a solution, but even without the problem of scratch marks or discolouration, I don’t think that naked cards are the way to go.
 And if not naked cards, then what is beyond the horizon?
 It’s easier to see poor solutions than it is to see what the next big thing is.

 We look and hope to catch sight of a wave.
-We try to detect the next big thing in greeting cards and make a better product.
+We’ll try to detect the next big thing in greeting cards and make a better product. for the moment we are using up stocks of our cellophane wrappers.